 Why is sell-through useful?

 Sell-through tells you how fast your inventory is moving.
 100% sell-through means that you have completely sold out, while 0% means that you have not sold any.
-Similar to Stock Turn, sell-through can be useful throughout the year.
-Use Stock Turn when planning for the year and season, and sell-through to keep core products stocked up throughout the year.
+Similar to inventory turnover, sell-through can be useful throughout the year.
+Use inventory turnover when planning for the year and season, and sell-through to keep core products stocked up throughout the year.

 Keep in mind